50 million people worldwide have dementia, and 60-70% of those have Alzheimer’s.

-- tangles (protein that breaks down, build back up improperly, and make the inside of the nerve cell look wrinkly) and
+- Tangles (a protein that breaks down, builds back up improperly, and makes the inside of the nerve cell look wrinkly) and

 Lewy Bodies are like sacks inside of the nerve cells.
 They take over other parts of the cell and kill it.

 - Why the hallucinations?
 Because damage often starts in the visual pathways (and sometimes the frontal lobes).

 - The thinking, memory, and movement problems?
 Lewy bodies next show up in the cerebral cortex, the limbic system, and the brain stem.

 But it all gets even more complicated as Dementia with Lewy Bodies (DLB) progresses.

 - Those plaques and tangles, most often signifying Alzheimer’s, can also show up in Lewy Bodies Dementia.